codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 ## Next Steps

-Next up is to start building!
-Follow along in Part 1 of the series (will be posted soon).
+Next up is to add our first Frontend!
+Follow along in Part 3 of the series (will be posted soon).